dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/working-with-exchange-mailbox-and-messages/_index.md

 ## **Reading Emails from other User’s Mailbox**
 Some accounts on Exchange Servers have the right to access multiple mailboxes, and some users have multiple email accounts on the same Exchange Server.
 In both cases, users can access other user's mailboxes using Aspose.Email for .NET.
 This API provides mechanism for accessing folders and emails from other mailboxes using the IEWSClient class.
 This functionality can be achieved using the overloaded [GetMailboxInfo()](https://apireference.aspose.com/email/net/aspose.email.clients.exchange.dav/exchangeclient/methods/getmailboxinfo) method and providing the user email address as a parameter.

-The following code snippet shows you how to reading emails using IEWSClient class.
+The following C# code snippet shows you how to reading emails using IEWSClient class.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-.NET